Leaks Leaks — Can Pools Leak? Common Causes & How to Detect Pool Leaks

 Before assuming your pool has a leak, it's important to understand normal water loss.
 Pools naturally lose water through evaporation, especially during hot, windy, or dry conditions.
 The average pool loses 1/4 to 1/2 inch of water per day through evaporation alone.
 Factors that increase evaporation include:

-If your pool is losing more than 1/2 inch per day consistently, or if you notice the water level dropping significantly overnight when evaporation is minimal, you likely have a leak.
+If your pool is losing more than your local evaporation rate consistently (verify with a bucket test, since desert climates can evaporate 1/2 inch or more per day on their own), or if the water level drops noticeably overnight when evaporation is minimal, you likely have a leak.

 Common Causes of Pool Leaks